What Foods are Good for Acid Reflux? A Free Guide With 11 Examples

 Any carbonated beverage or caffeinated beverages.

-5. GERD Diet: What Foods Help with Acid Reflux?
+5. GERD Diet: What Foods Are Good For Acid Reflux?

 Certain foods help to prevent acid reflux or keep it in check.
-Listed below are a few of the many categories of such foods.
+Listed below is an answer to the question: what foods are good for acid reflux?

 5.1.
 Fiber-Enriched Diet Helps the Digestive System